mitheelgajare/snippets/README.md

 Snippets is a website where people can visit and copy code snippets.
 For example, if you want a quicksort algorithm and don't want to spend time writing it.
 Copy it from our website

+## Important Notice:

+1. This website is currently *not* hosted due to lack of data.
+Hopefully this will be changed soon
+2. Only the front-end is on Github since the backend is not ready to open to public.

 ## Dev Stuff:

 ### Frontend: